Mobi-Rides/mobi-rides-landing-v3/public/20251124_MobiRides_Commercialization_GTM_Plan.md

 To democratize mobility in Botswana by connecting car owners with renters through a secure, transparent platform while creating pathways to vehicle ownership through our innovative Rent2Buy marketplace.

 ### Vision Statement
-To become Southern Africa's leading peer-to-peer mobility platform, transforming how Batswana access and own vehicles while building a trusted community powered by local partnerships.
+To launch Southern Africa's first Peer2Peer hub for Vehicle Rentals & Financing, Connecting Owners, Renters, Insurers & Financiers on one marketplace platform and build the rails for electric vehicle adoption on the continent

 ### Value Proposition
 MobiRides offers a two-product solution for the Botswana market:
 - **For Hosts:** Turn idle vehicles into income (P3,500-7,000/month) with full Pay-U insurance, vetted renters, and <24hr confirmations
-- **For Renters:** Access affordable vehicles starting 40% cheaper than traditional rentals with on-demand delivery and transparent pricing
+- **For Renters:** Access affordable vehicles starting 10x faster than traditional rentals with on-demand delivery and transparent pricing
-- **For Aspiring Owners:** Rent2Buy pathway to vehicle ownership through partnership with Motshelo groups (6.5% returns for investors)
+- **For Aspiring Owners:** Rent2Buy pathway to vehicle ownership through partnership with Motshelo and private financing groups (6.5% per month returns for investors)

 ### Target Market Overview
 **Primary Market:** Gaborone (validated with 154 registered users, 56 active vehicles)